- A short ton is the standard U.S. ton of 2,000 pounds and measures weight.

-- Something one is strictly or legally entitled to, but which it is ruthless or inhuman to demand.[with allusion to Shakespeare's Merchant of Venice]More example sentences
+- Something that one is strictly or legally entitled to, but that it is ruthless or inhuman to demand.[with allusion to Shakespeare's Merchant of Venice]More example sentences

 - If the city councillors decide to go ahead with demanding their pound of flesh, perhaps the central government could compensate by offering to honour its moral obligation by paying the rent on behalf of the embassies.

 - But he will still demand his monthly pound of flesh.